mapto/whereami/README.md

 ## Executables
 - To test web services, run "python test.py".
 - To create a blank database run "python db.py".
-- To start the API locally, run "python main.py" and open http://localhost:8000 from your browser.
+- To start the API locally, run "python app_bottle.py" and open http://localhost:8000 from your browser.
 All major browsers are supported.
-- Use 'pyinstaller main.spec' to build a standalone executable (requries [pyinstaller](https://www.pyinstaller.org/)).
-This [requires](https://github.com/mapto/whereami/blob/master/main.spec) a database file.
+- Use 'pyinstaller bottle.spec' to build a standalone executable (requries [pyinstaller](https://www.pyinstaller.org/)).
+This [requires](https://github.com/mapto/whereami/blob/master/bottle.spec) a database file.

 ## API GET endpoints
 * **/at** - get all locations<br/>